Book recommendations

-Shortlisted for the Booker Prize in 2004, and recently featured in the new series of the BBC book show Between the Covers, David Mitchell’s genre-defying ‘Russian doll’ epic remains one of the most original, unusual and polarising works in the Booker Library.
-Here’s our beginner’s guide
+Shortlisted for the Booker Prize in 2004, David Mitchell’s ‘Russian doll’ saga remains one of the most original, unusual and polarising works in the Booker Library.
+As it celebrates its 20th anniversary, here’s our guide to the genre-defying work

 Beginning in 1850 and ending in a dystopian future, Cloud Atlas’s stories all echo and impact on each other, showing how fates can intertwine.
 Together, they point to a terrifying vision of what is to come.
 Throughout his novel, Mitchell weaves a deep critique of the post-industrial age.
 But the heart of Cloud Atlas is a labyrinth of tales that delve into the human experience, which Mitchell tells through multiple voices.